Decoherence across phase-space scales: From compass states to general quantum states: REPRESENTATIVE STATES AND SUBLEVELS

-For the optimized compass state~\cite{akhtar2024sub-shot}, specific choices of photon addition and subtraction have a pronounced effect on the critical sub-Planckian features.
-Increasing the number of added photons generally compresses the core sub-Planck structures, enhancing their resolution, whereas photon subtraction following the photon addition tends to enlarge these structures, thereby reducing their sub-Planck character~\cite{akhtar2024sub-shot}.
-In certain cases, particular combinations of these operations can also produce isotropic sub-Planck structures.
+For the optimized compass state~\cite{akhtar2024sub-shot}, specific choices of photon addition and subtraction have a pronounced effect on the critical sub-Planck features.
+As discussed~\cite{akhtar2024sub-shot}, increasing the number of added photons generally favors the emergence of sub-Planck features, whereas photon subtraction alone does not affect the sub-Planckian characteristics.
+Note that the compass state is an eigenstate of $\hat{a}^4$, indicating that photon subtraction multiple of 4 leaves the state essentially unchanged.
+However, when combined with photon addition, photon subtraction tends to compress the core sub-Planck structures, while photon addition has the opposite effect, enhancing their resolution.
+To induce sub-Planck features in the optimized version of the compass state, a sufficient number of photon additions and subtractions is required, governing the formation and suppression of these features, respectively.